 Moreover, the “given name” of Sū 稣 carries the meaning ‘to revive, to rise again’ and seems to point to the resurrected Jesus.
 (Source: J. Zetzsche in Malek 2002, p.
 141ff., see also tetragrammaton (YHWH))

-There are different ways that Bible translators have chosen historically and today in how to translate the name of Jesus in predominantly Muslim areas: with a form of the Arabic Isa (عيسى) (which is used for “Jesus” in the Qur’an), the Greek Iēsous, or, like the current Bible translations into Standard Arabic, the Aramaic Yēšūaʿ: Yasua (يَسُوعَ).
+There are different ways that Bible translators have chosen historically and today in how to translate the name of Jesus in predominantly Muslim areas: with a form of the Arabic Isa (عيسى) (which is used for “Jesus” in the Qur’an), the Greek Iēsous, or, like major 20th century Bible translations into Standard Arabic, the Aramaic Yēšūaʿ: Yasua (يَسُوعَ).
 (Click or tap here to see more.)

 Following are languages and language groups that use a form of Isa include the following (note that this list is not complete):